-Mid Wales includes the counties of Cardiganshire and Powys, a veritable land of milk and honey.
+Mid Wales includes the counties of Cardiganshire and Powys, a fertile rich landscape bordered in the west by the sweeping golden sands of Cardigan Bay.

 One of the most spectacular sights in mid Wales is the Pistyll Rhaeadr waterfall.
 Its 240 ft (80 m) drop makes it the tallest in Britain - which is actually 60 ft taller than the great Niagara Falls in Ontario Canada.
 This enchanting natural phenomenon nestles in the Berwyn Mountains, in north Powys.
 Anyone who visits would agree that this truly is a place of outstanding natural beauty and it has inspired some of England's most creative writers, such as J.R.R.
 Tolkien.